Brandon Crawford Player Props: Giants vs. Mets

-The San Francisco Giants and Brandon Crawford, who went 0-for-3 last time out, battle Kodai Senga and the New York Mets at Oracle Park, Thursday at 9:45 PM ET.
+Brandon Crawford -- 0-for-3 in his most recent game -- will be in action for the San Francisco Giants against the New York Mets, with Joey Lucchesi on the mound, on April 21 at 10:15 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Marlins.
+He had a hitless showing in his most recent game (0-for-3) against the Mets.

 Brandon Crawford Game Info & Props vs. the Mets